 - Website: www.FatHeadsPortland.com

 Started by a Belfast native in Seattle in 1983, Kells now has four locations on the West Coast.
-The NW Portland Kells Brew Pub opened in 2012 and was voted Best Brew Pub by a local TV channel’s viewers in 2013.
+The NW Portland Kells Brew Pub opened in 2012 and was voted Best Brew Pub by a local TV channel’s viewers in 2013 (the business rebranded into Kells Brewery in June 2017).
 Now that the Irish pub craze has been over for two decades, the dream of the 90’s is alive in Kells.

 While the nearby McMenamins locations have cornered the cozy pub market among Northwest Portland breweries, the nostalgic wood-paneled pub in the Alphabet District fills up for Portland Timbers games, St. Patrick’s Day festivities, and live music nights.
 More so, it’s a popular neighborhood spot for meetings and family outings (and KGW viewers), and an occasional tourist wanders in as well.
 Stained-glass Saint P and tiny windows in booth panels, a lute and other Eire paraphernalia, and the fireplace complement the pleasant air to quaff your stout in.

 Yes, Kells Irish Stout (4.5% ABV, 22 IBU) is a must have here.
 You won’t find a better example of the style in town.
 Its smooth, creamy head of the steely, drinkable brew makes you forget Guinness even exists.